-Danielle Killey is the city reporter for the Republican Eagle, where she has worked since 2011.
+Danielle Killey covers local government for the South Washington County Bulletin.
+She has worked as a reporter for other Forum Communications newspapers since 2011.
 She graduated from the University of Minnesota-Twin Cities with a journalism degree.

 - Member for

-Spectators might soon be seeing advertisements alongside events at local athletic fields.
-A proposed ordinance that would allow advertising at the Red Wing Athletic Field, A.P.
-Anderson Park and fields at Red Wing High School and Twin Bluff Middle School is back before the Red Wing City Council.
-The ordinance would allow temporary advertisements that are put up and taken down the day of an event and are attached to an existing structure such as a building, fence or scoreboard.
+Advertisements might soon be coming to athletic fields and parks in Red Wing.
+City Council approved Monday a change to the city zoning ordinance that would allow advertising at the Red Wing Athletic Field, A.P.
+Anderson Park and fields at Red Wing High School and Twin Bluff Middle School.
+The ordinance would allow temporary advertisements, including banners and signs, attached to existing structures such as buildings, fences or scoreboards.

 The Red Wing City Council has opened up two key pieces of its contested potential sale of Mississippi National Golf Links.
 City Council voted Monday to make the appraisal amount of Mississippi National public.
 Members also decided to open the sale process to other potential buyers after negotiating with Wendell Pittenger, who currently leases the course.